sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_syllabus.md

 * Is the student able to scale their project to the appropriate time frame and technical/design resources at their disposal?

-*Process*

-* Are students recording their findings and processes on their website so that their knowledge can be shared with others and for reflection?

 ### TECHNOLOGY USE IN THE CLASSROOM